OneCoreOSS/oskit/README.md

 Unlike other distributions, OneCore Linux is both a Client and Server distribution.
 It can be used as a blazingly fast client, or a resilliant server.

 The closed source binaries are not included by default inside of the OSKit.
-The Linux Kernel used inside of the OSKit was compiled using the [Linux ZEN Kernel (6.10.9-zen1)](https://github.com/zen-kernel/zen-kernel/releases/tag/v6.10.9-zen1) unmodified source code.
+The Linux Kernel used inside of the OSKit was compiled using our [Linux Kernel repository](https://github.com/OneCoreOSS/linux).

 OneCore Linux is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0.html) and comes with ABSOLUTELY NO WARRANTY.